 - Turn mixer on low speed and slowly pour in the milk mixture.
 Continue mixing at low until dough comes together, 2-4 minutes.

 - Increase speed to medium-low and knead until dough is smooth and elastic, 8 minutes.
 Dough should form a ball and not stick to the sides of the bowl.
-If dough is still sticking to the sides after 4 minutes, add 1/2 cup more flour 2 Tbsp at a time until the dough no longer sticks.
+If dough is still sticking to the sides after 4 minutes, add ½ cup more flour 2 tablespoon at a time until the dough no longer sticks.